 Non-high school graduates are those applicants who have not completed a traditional high school program that is recognized by the college.
 To be admitted, non-high school graduates must be at least 16 years old, take placement tests or submit ACT scores and submit a high school transcript from the last school attended.
 These students will be admitted to the college as provisional students until final high school, GED, or HiSET transcripts are received by the Admissions Office.

 Provisional Student

-Provisional students are admitted on the first day of classes without having submitted all admission documents.
+Provisional students are admitted during late registration without having submitted all admission documents.
 Provisionally-admitted students are only allowed to register for one semester and are ineligible to receive financial aid.